 Guiding you through high-asset divorce

 Every divorce is unique, and most are wrought with financial and emotional complications.
-It is wise to seek the guidance of our experienced attorneys to learn more about the legal process and how you can swiftly move toward a successful resolution.
+It is wise to seek the guidance of our experienced family law attorneys to learn more about the legal process and how you can swiftly move toward a successful resolution.

-At Barberi Law, our lawyers have extensive experience guiding clients through complex property division in a high-asset divorce.
+At Barberi Law, our family law lawyers have extensive experience guiding clients through complex property division in a high-asset divorce.
 We understand the importance of thorough investigation and a strong case strategy.
 In Michigan, look to us for answers to all of your questions, including:

-- How does business valuation work?
+- How do business valuations work?